-Note if you still have losses available they will show in the losses carried forward.
+The Loss carried back, can only be the same as or less that the profit of the previous period.
+If you still have losses available they will show in the losses carried forward.
 You can use this in the next profitable year.

 If you are making a claim to carry back a loss by amending a previously submitted CT600, follow the following steps:

 1. On the return information page, switch box 38 (this returns amends or replaces a previous return) to "yes"

 2. Click box 40 on the returns information page to "yes" - a repayment is due for this period.